rbtcollins/bitnami-docker/redmine.md

 $ kubectl get pods
 ```

-You'll see a single MariaDB pod and three Redmine pods (as well as some Container Engine infrastructure pods).
+You'll see a single MariaDB pod and three Redmine pods.

 ### Redmine service